 Are you looking for a road-racer?
 There are a couple of good ones.
 Cross country and track spikes?
 Sure.
 How about a cushioned trainer?
 Take your pick.
 Low drop shoes?
 Plenty.
 And if you want a medially-posted support shoe, there’s no dearth of those either.

 Saucony maintains a fine balance between style and performance.
-Their running shoes don’t look stodgy; Saucony makes good use of materials and clean visual lines to make their products appealing.
+Their running shoes do not look stodgy; Saucony makes good use of materials and clean visual lines to make their products appealing.

 We like the judicious manner in which Saucony uses Everun.
 On lighter models, Everun is used only as a secondary insole (aka the Topsole) over an EVA midsole.
 This arrangement provides top-layer responsiveness without incurring a weight penalty.

 At the same time, full-length Everun is used where it is relevant.
-The Triumph ISO and Hurricane ISO are Saucony’s premium neutral and support shoes so they have Everun midsoles.
+The Hurricane ISO 5 is Saucony’s premium support shoe so it has a full-length Everun midsole.
 The Freedom and Liberty ISO use a lower-profile midsole so you get the complete Everun experience minus the bulk.

 Product messaging is an area where Saucony scores well.
 Shoe series like the Triumph, Ride, Guide, and the Kinvara have consistently been a part of Saucony’s line.
 The published heel drops have also remained constant – 8 mm for the regular trainers, 4 mm for the Kinvara and so forth.